Our reservation staff are available between Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Tasmania’s glowing reputation for world-class culinary experiences is well deserved.
 Australia’s island state produces extraordinary cuisine, washed down with wine, beer, cider and artisanal spirits with distinct Tassie flavours.
 From berries and beer, cider and salmon, Tasmania has established itself as a world-class foodie destination.

 The Taste of Tasmania Festival, held on Hobart’s historic waterfront, is Australia’s largest and longest-running food and wine festival and celebrates the finest Tasmanian produce.
 Join Coral Discoverer on our Yachtsman’s Cruise to follow the Sydney Hobart Yacht Race and arrive in Hobart in time to enjoy the Taste of Tasmania Festival.
-Or combine your enthusiasm for expedition cruising with culinary delights on Tasmanian voyages January to March 2021.
+Or combine your enthusiasm for expedition cruising with culinary delights on Tasmanian voyages January to March each year.

 Here are some of the tastiest highlights of Tasmania’s cuisine to whet your appetite!